snugpenguin968/Hexahedral-Mesh-Visualizer/README.md

 - This project requires the use of Python packages such as Flask, which are accounted for in requirements.txt.
 Threejs is used to generate the mesh visualizations.
 The necessary JavaScript packages are already in the static folder.
 - Once you have entered the MeshVisualizer directory, run the app.py file as shown below.
 This should open up a localhost server which you will then navigate to.
 ![image](https://user-images.githubusercontent.com/85849926/182731303-031b7d38-56e8-4596-8394-7e0f57328a95.png)
-- This is what the site currently looks like:
+- This is the site's default view:
 ![image](https://user-images.githubusercontent.com/85849926/182731510-b563be80-3f5e-40d0-b4a4-61dc20f9cd8a.png)
 - There is a basic UI that allows the user to input their own hybrid files.
 The inputted files must be in the following format:
   - The 1st line must contain the number of vertices, faces, and polyhedra.